openlayers/openlayers/CONTRIBUTING.md

 Please use the [GitHub issue tracker](https://github.com/openlayers/ol3/issues).
 Before creating a new issue, do a quick search to see if the problem has been reported already.

+## Getting Familiar with the Code in the Repository

+Look for `readme.md` files!
+Several directories contain a `readme.md` file that explains the contents of the directory and how to work with them.

 ## Contributing Code

 Our preferred means of receiving contributions is through [pull requests](https://help.github.com/articles/using-pull-requests).
 Make sure